FP&A Software Comparison

-Integrations are the Achilles' heel of FP&A solutions, and often prevent them from fully delivering on their performance management promise.
+Integrations are the Achilles' heel of FP&A software and often prevent them from fully delivering on their performance management promise.
 The reason for that is simple- there are endless amounts of 3rd party solutions.
-These include anything from industry specific ERPs & CRMs, to self developed models, to old, outdated GL’s and more.
+These include anything from industry-specific ERPs & CRMs to self-developed models, old, outdated GLs, and more.

-Integrating with each requires putting a lot of work in development, which is why most companies prefer to integrate with leading systems only.
+Integrating with each requires putting a lot of work into development, which is why most companies prefer to integrate with leading systems only.

-Both vendors realized the importance of integrations and as such designed their solutions accordingly to allow for integrations with the leading ERP and accounting systems.
-DataRails has a slight advantage as it can automatically import data from any system with an “Export to Excel” feature due to its patented technology that can understand spreadsheets automatically without requiring a dedicated development.
+Datarails and Workday (Adaptive Insights) both vendors realized the importance of integrations and as such designed their solutions accordingly to allow for integrations with the leading ERP and accounting systems.
+Datarails has a slight advantage as it can automatically import data from any system with an “Export to Excel” feature due to its patented technology that can understand spreadsheets automatically without requiring a dedicated development.

-The three have limited integrations with some of the leading ERPs, however per our analysis they don’t meet the required criteria.
+Jedox, Prophix, and Workiva FP&A platforms have limited integrations with some of the leading ERPs, however, per our analysis they don’t meet the required criteria.

-The “weakest link” of FP&A solutions has always been the implementation process.
+The “weakest link” of FP&A software and other financial automation solutions has always been the implementation process.
 Migrating complicated processes with complex models can take months, and throughout the years we’ve unfortunately heard our fair share of implementation horror stories.

 The main cause of long implementation processes is rooted in the model migration process.
 For companies that wish to keep existing financial models, extensive professional services are required.

-Due to its innovative and unique approach, DataRails has managed to win this one by a landslide.
-By maintaining original customer spreadsheets, and therefore keeping their original financial models, DataRails is practically a plug-and-play solution.
+Due to its innovative and unique approach, Datarails has managed to win this one by a landslide, putting them atop the list of FP&A software for SMEs.
+By maintaining original customer spreadsheets, and therefore keeping their original financial models, Datarails is practically a plug-and-play solution.

-The other four solutions offer excellent professional services support that is happy to adjust their models towards the customer original model for a fee.
+All of the other Financial Planning and Analysis solutions, including Vena, offer excellent professional services support that is happy to adjust their models towards the customer's original model for a fee.
 Additionally, most customers are asked to adapt to the vendor model at the risk of losing the intellectual property that they amassed over the years.

 Regardless of how dynamic, powerful, or beautiful vendor analytics or insights modules are, at the end of the day, in any management or board meeting the CFO always presents results using a good old-fashioned Powerpoint.
 Classic.

-When it comes to reporting, these three are left far behind as they don’t deliver a meaningful reporting solution.
-Rather, they all recommend that their customers use their generic webbased dashboard for reporting.
+When it comes to reporting, these three; Jedox, Adaptive Insights, and Prophix are left far behind as they don’t deliver a meaningful reporting solution.
+Rather, they all recommend that their customers use their generic web-based dashboard for reporting.

 When we started this comparison report, we had no clue what the results would look like.
 In a market that is dominated by giants, we did not expect a fairly young and small company to be able to compete with them.
 Some of us even thought adding such small companies to the comparison would be a waste of time.

 No surprise here.
-Adaptive Insights, the most familiar brand in this market, is definitely the choice for organizations looking for a well-known product with a strong backer (Workday).
-Adaptive has managed to develop a solid, web-based solution that just does what needs to be done.
+Workday (Adaptive Insights), the most familiar brand in this market, is definitely the choice for organizations looking for a well-known product with a strong backer.
+Workday (Adaptive Insights) has managed to develop a solid, web-based solution that just does what needs to be done.